Six Essential Things to Include in Your Monthly Budget

 4. Charity Donations

-Giving to charity isn’t something a lot of people prioritise when making their budget plans, but there’s good reason why you should try and weave it into your allowance.
+Giving to charity isn’t something a lot of people prioritise when making their budget plans, but there’s good reason why you should try and weave it into your allowance, if possible.
 Giving to charity makes us feel good – it releases feel-good hormones called endorphins which boost our mood and can improve our self-esteem and physical health.

 On top of this, the obvious benefit of donating to charity is knowing that you’re making a difference to a cause you care about, whether that’s an animal shelter or a human water appeal.
 It’s easy to make a difference as most charities now accept direct debits, so you won’t even notice a small monthly donation coming out of your account if you choose to set one up.